sankalpshekhar14/yt2spotify/README.md

 ## Get Spotify UserID and Oauth token

-* To collect your UserID, log into Spotify then go here: Go to [Account Overview], it is your username.
+* To collect your UserID, log into Spotify then go here: Go to [Account Overview](https://www.spotify.com/us/account/overview/), it is your username.
-* To collect Oauth token, go here: [GetOauth]
+* To collect Oauth token, go here: [GetOauth](https://developer.spotify.com/console/post-playlists/)

 ## Enable Oauth for Youtube and download client_secrets.json